Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

 \section{Visualization and Querying of PGDBs}

 The Pathway/Genome Navigator component of Pathway Tools provides mechanisms for interrogating PGDBs and for visualizing the results of those queries.
 We begin by describing the query tools.
 We then describe visualization tools for individual biological entities (such as genes and pathways).
-We next describe the new SmartTables system, which enables the user to manipulate groups of PGDB objects, such as gene sets and metabolite sets.
+We next describe the SmartTables system, which enables the user to manipulate groups of PGDB objects, such as gene sets and metabolite sets.
 Finally, we describe system-level visualization tools that graphically display the entire metabolic network, entire regulatory network, and entire genome map of an organism.

 The Navigator runs as both a desktop application and a web server, whereas the Pathway Tools components described in some other sections run as desktop applications only (e.g., PathoLogic does not run as a web server).
-The desktop mode is faster, and has more overall functionality (see \cite{BioCycDesktopVsWebURL} for details), but the web mode has some functionality that is not present in the desktop mode.
+The desktop mode has more overall functionality (see \cite{BioCycDesktopVsWebURL} for details), but the web mode has some functionality that is not present in the desktop mode.

-\Ssection{Query Tools} Pathway Tools provides a three-tiered query paradigm, meaning that three different types of query tools are available, each of which represents a different trade-off between ease of use and query power.
-For example, the quick search is designed to provide a fast and simple way for new or casual users to find general information in the site.
+\Ssection{Query Tools} Pathway Tools provides a three-level query paradigm, meaning that three different types of query tools are available, each of which represents a different trade-off between ease of use and query power.

-The ``Quick Search'' box that appears at the top of most web pages generated by a Pathway Tools server is extremely easy to use.
-The user enters a search term and selects the organism whose PGDB the user wants to query.
+{ \bf Level 1: QuickSearch:} Quick Search is designed to provide a fast and simple way for new or casual users to find general information in the site.
+The ``Quick Search'' box (top-right of most web pages; bottom-left of the Desktop window) is extremely easy to use.
+The user selects the organism whose PGDB the user wants to query and enters one or more search terms.
 Pathway Tools searches that PGDB for objects whose primary name or synonyms contain the search term as a substring, and presents the list of results, organized by object type (e.g., gene, metabolite, pathway).
 The user can click on an object name to navigate to the display page for that object.